ArdenButterfield/Maim/Docs/latencynotes.md

 Already, we can see a problem with this approach. lame1 needs more samples before it is ready for decoding.
 However, by the time it *can* copy out, it copies out a great number of samples (3456), at which point it sits in an equilibrium, never burning through that output buffer.

 What do we need to do instead?
-We don't want to be in a situation where we don't have any samples to give back to the audioprocessor, which would result in an embarrasing gap of silence.
+We don't want to be in a situation where we don't have any samples to give back to the audioprocessor, which would result in an embarrassing gap of silence.
 The decoder is always going to give us a multiple of 1152 samples.

 If our DAW's block size was always 1152 samples then this would be perfect -- but of course it isn't.
 If the DAW block size is *less* than 1152 samples, then we need to make sure that we have at least `1152 - DAWBufferSize` samples in our output queue.
 If the DAW block size is more than 1152 samples, I *think* it's enough to have a reserve of `1152 - (DAWBufferSize % 1152)` samples.